Amin-Moniry/Speech-to-Text-Transcription/README.md

 <div align="center">

-**Audio Pipeline** is a modular Python tool for automated audio cleanup and transcription.
-It detects and strips silence segments from any supported audio file, then routes the cleaned audio through **Google Speech Recognition** to produce a full text transcription — while logging every processing run, duration delta, and output path to a local **SQLite** database for traceability.
+**Speech-to-Text Transcription** is a modular Python tool for automated audio cleanup and accurate transcription.
+It detects and strips silence segments from any supported audio file, then routes the cleaned audio through **Google Speech Recognition** to produce a full text transcription — logging every run, duration delta, language, and output path to a local **SQLite** database for full traceability.

-The tool is designed for podcasters, researchers, and developers who need a lightweight, configurable, offline-first pipeline.
-Silence detection thresholds, minimum duration, output language, and file paths are all configurable at runtime — no code changes required.
+Built for podcasters, researchers, and developers who need a lightweight, configurable, offline-first processing layer.
+All parameters — silence thresholds, minimum duration, output language, and file paths — are entered at runtime with no code changes required.

 </div>